mihir1493/Toxic-Comment-Classifier-for-Instagram/README.md

 # Problem Statement
-Build a unique model to extract text from images and classify them on the basis of excessive content (Ex: toxic, abusive, hatred, rasist, sexist)
+Build a unique model to extract text from images and classify them on the basis of excessive content (Ex: toxic, abusive, hatred, racist, sexist)

 ## Project Overview:
 * Using CV2 and Pytesseract to extract Textual information from screenshots